 Living alone is a risk pattern, not a diagnosis

 An older person may be independent most days and still need a plan for falls, medication mistakes, scams, heat illness, missed appointments, and sudden hospitalization.
-Families should map predictable risks before a crisis occurs.
+The useful question is not 'is living alone safe?' but 'which specific risks apply to this parent, and what would tell us one has materialized?'

 Confirm who can physically visit